Public Fund Survey

 Figure A

-FY 21 funding levels of the 128 plans in the Survey are depicted in Figure B. The size of each circle is roughly proportionate to the size of each plan’s actuarial liabilities—larger bubbles reflect larger plans and smaller bubbles reflect smaller plans.
-The median funding level is 76.5 percent, and the range is 20.0 percent to 117.9 percent.
-This chart illustrates the wide distribution of funding conditions among public pension plans.
+FY 23 funding levels of the 130 plans in the Survey are depicted in Figure B. The size of each circle is roughly proportionate to the size of each plan's actuarial liabilities - larger bubbles reflect larger plans and smaller bubbles reflect smaller plans.
+The median funding level is 76.9 percent and the range is 25.2 to 106.9 percent.
+This chart illustrates the wide distribution of funding conditions among public pension plans, one outcome of the unique combination of the actuarial experience, assumptions, and methods employed by each plan in the Survey.

 Figure B

 Figure C plots the median annual change since FY 02 among plans in the Survey in the actuarial value of assets and liabilities.
 For a pension plan’s funding level to improve, its actuarial value of assets must grow faster than its liabilities.
-At a median rate below 4.0 percent for the fourth consecutive year, liability growth remains below historical rates and extends a trend of lower rates of liability growth that began following the Great Recession.
-Low liability growth generally is due to several factors that vary by plan, but typically include actual inflation below expectations, plan maturity (i.e., fewer active (working) participants relative to the number of annuitants), slower rates of employment (and payroll) growth, and the effects of many reforms (predominantly reductions) in pension benefits enacted in recent years.
-Rates of liability growth would be even lower were many plans not also reducing their investment return assumptions (see Figure P), and adjusting mortality assumptions to reflect longer lives, changes that increase a plan’s liabilities.
+At a median rate at or below 4.0 percent for the sixth consecutive year, liability growth remains below historical rates and extends a trend of lower rates of liability growth that began following the Great Recession.
+Lower liability growth generally is due to factors that vary by plan, but typically include lower interest accruals due to the wave of reductions to assumed rates of investment returns; actual inflation below expectations (which generally results, among other things, in slower salary growth); plan maturity (i.e., fewer active (working) participants relative to the number of annuitants); and the effects of many reforms (predominantly reductions) in pension benefits enacted in recent years.
+Rates of liability growth in previous years would have been even lower were many plans not also reducing their investment return assumption (see Figure P), and adjusting mortality assumptions to reflect longer lives, changes that increase a plan’s liabilities.

-As with most individual plans, the volatility in rates of change in aggregate actuarial asset values also is muted compared to changes in market values of assets, as most plans phase in investment gains and losses over several years, a process designed to smooth out the effects of market fluctuations.
-Approximately two-thirds of plans in the survey smooth their investment gains and losses over five years, and another 17 percent smooth over four years.
+As discussed previously, most plans smooth, or phase in, their investment gains and losses for the purpose of reducing volatility in the plan’s funding level and required cost.
+Approximately two-thirds of plans in the survey smooth their investment gains and losses over five years; four-year smoothing is the second-most common period.
 The remaining plans phase in gains and losses over periods that range from zero (meaning no smoothing and using only the market value of assets), to 10 years.

-Because five years is the predominant period used by plans to recognize investment gains and losses, a five-year investment return measure (as shown in Figure O) can be instructive in understanding the effect of recent market performance on a plan’s funding level.
-This is because a plan’s actual investment performance can have a relatively large impact on its funding condition, particularly if the plan’s return is significantly higher or lower than the plan’s assumed rate of investment return.
-In the case of a theoretical plan with an investment return assumption of 7.0% and an actual annualized five-year investment return of 6.0%, assuming the plan achieved its other actuarial assumptions, that plan’s funding level is likely to be lower because of its actual investment return underperforming its assumed investment return.
+Because five years is the predominant period used by plans to recognize investment gains and losses, combined with the significant effect that investment performance relative to a plan’s investment return assumption has on the plan’s funding level, a plan’s five-year investment return (as shown in Figure O) can be instructive in discerning the effect of recent market performance on the funding level of individual plans (where relevant) and in the aggregate.
+For example, in the case of a theoretical plan with an investment return assumption of 7.0% and an actual annualized five-year investment return of 6.0%, assuming the plan achieved its other actuarial assumptions, that plan’s funding level is likely to be lower because of its actual investment return underperforming its assumed investment return.

 Figure C

 The Survey measures two types of retirement system members: actives and annuitants.
 Actives are those who currently are working and earning retirement service credits; nearly all actives also make contributions toward the cost of their pension benefit.
-Figures J and K show changes in median contribution rates for employees and employers.
-Annuitants are those who receive a regular benefit from a public retirement system; these are predominantly retired members, but also include those who receive a disability benefit (disabilitants), and survivors of deceased retired members.
+Annuitants are those who receive a regular benefit from a public retirement system.
+Annuitants are predominantly retired members, and those who receive a disability benefit (disabilitants), and survivors (mostly surviving spouses) of deceased retired members.

-The difference between the continued rate of increase in annuitants and a declining or slowly rising rate of active members is driving a long-term reduction in the overall ratio of actives to annuitants.
-In FY 21, this ratio dropped to 1.26, which marks a rate of decline once again above three percent, following six consecutive years of more modest decline below three percent.
 A low or declining ratio of actives to annuitants is not necessarily problematic for a public pension plan.
-This is because the typical public pension funding model features accumulation, during plan participants’ working years, of assets needed to fund retirement benefits, in anticipation of higher rates of payout as members retire.
+This is because the typical public pension funding model features accumulation, during plan participants’ working years, of assets needed to fund their expected retirement benefits, in anticipation of higher rates of payout as members retire.
+Ideally, a plan will have accumulated the present value of all required assets to fund a retiree’s benefit through the end of their expected life.

 Figure D

-On a market value basis, as of FY 21, systems in the Survey held a combined $4.89 trillion in assets, an increase of 22.9 percent from FY 20.
-Figure E, which plots the fiscal year-end value of public pension funds in the Survey, reflects the result of market volatility in recent years, including the strong asset gains in most years since 2009, and the exceptional FY 21 investment return.
-As the aggregate market value of funds in the Public Fund Survey has grown by roughly $2.2 trillion over the past decade, these same plans also have paid out approximately $2.6 trillion in benefits.
-Collectively, the portion of assets held by the systems in the Survey represents nearly 88 percent of the total FY 21 public pension assets identified by the U.S. Census Bureau.
+On a market value basis, as of FY 23, systems in the Survey held a combined $4.75 trillion in assets, an increase of 3.7 percent from FY 22.
+This rate of increase is close to the average year-over-year change in the market value of assets for the entire measurement period, since FY 02, which is 4.5 percent.
+Figure E, which plots the fiscal year-end value of public pension funds in the Survey, reflects the result of market volatility in recent years.
+As the aggregate market value of funds in the Public Fund Survey has grown by roughly $1.6 trillion over the past decade, these same plans also have paid out approximately $2.8 trillion in benefits.
+Collectively, the portion of assets held by the systems in the Survey represents nearly 90 percent of the total FY 23 public pension assets identified by the U.S. Census Bureau.

 Figure E